Cost of Living Support

 Early Parenting Centres are a free primary health service, providing specialist support for Victorian families with children from birth to 4 years.

-Priority Primary Care Centres provide care for people with conditions that require urgent attention but not an emergency response, helping you receive urgent care whilst keeping emergency departments for critical, life-threatening situations.
+Urgent care clinics provide care for people with conditions that require urgent attention but not an emergency response, helping you receive urgent care whilst keeping emergency departments for critical, life-threatening situations.

 Support for Families with Children